orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### Requests and Limits

 Limit: (hard limit)
-* max amount of a resource a container can access.
+* Maximum amount of a resource a container can access.
-* scheduler ignores limits.
+* Scheduler ignores limits.

 ----